 For example, if the task starts on the 1st of January, takes 1 week, and the working days are 8h/day, the busy time is 40 hours.
 Task duration hereby is 1 week (7 days).
 Task Start time is 1.01 and Task End Time is 7.01.

-- Utilization – shows the percentage (%) of talent skills “use", machinery usage, etc. during that visible period.
+- Utilization – shows the percentage (%) of talent skills “use,” machinery usage, etc. during that visible period.
 Maximum usage is always 100%.
-For better planning, you can also include part-time employees and see who is overburden or vice versa - who has plenty of free time.
+For better planning, you can also include part-time employees and see who is overburdened.
+Or vice versa – see who has plenty of free time.

-How To Schedule Tasks Easier From Now On?
+How To Schedule Tasks More Easily From Now On

-For convenient usage, the default settings (fields that stay green by default) can be changed from the Ganttic Settings --> Task timing menu.
+For convenient usage, the default settings (fields that stay green by default) can be changed from the Ganttic Settings > Task Timing.
 Have a look and choose the timing preference you use the most.